exercism/c/docs/C_STYLE_GUIDE.md

 This guide describes the style intended for use with the C track exercise example and test files.

-The rules within this guide are in addition to, or to call out, those in the [Linux kernel coding style guide][].
+The rules within this guide are in addition to, or to call out, those set by the [.clang-format][]file.

 ## C Standard